fmoliveira/delightful-fediverse-apps/watchlist-for-client-apps.md

 *note*: The main purpose of this list is to help people find a maintained app suitable for their day-to-day use.
 However, if source code is available for abandoned apps, a section will be added for that at the end of the list, so people know we haven't just overlooked them, and in case development restarts.

 Mastodon

-(bespoke server>client protocol also used by Pleroma)
+*note*: Mastodon's bespoke server>client protocol also used by Pleroma, so any client designed to work with Mastodon ought to work with both.

 Web apps